RDCH106/Keyboard2Xinput/README.md

 By default, the program looks for a file named *mapping.ini* in the same folder.
 This behavior can be chnaged by giving the path of your mapping file to the programe as a parameter.

 ## Troubleshooting
-A file named k2x.log should be created each the program runs.
+A file named k2x.log should be created each time the program runs.
 It contains detailed information on the keys pressed (even if they're not mapped).

 ## Building
 You need Microsoft Visual Studio 2017 (Community edition is ok, that's what I'm using).